 Digital to Analogue Converters

-As you’d expect of Rega it has a sophisticated power supply with separate feeds for the various stages to ensure noise is minimised.
-There are five user selectable digital filters and two coaxial inputs, two toslink optical inputs and 32/44.1/48K 16bit USB input for use with computers (using a PLL based clock for low jitter signal recovery) which is isolated to prevent coupling of noise from the switch mode power supplies used in computers.
-It’s all housed in a new half width Aluminium case and is available in silver and black.
-More pictures are featured here
+Connections include two coaxial inputs, two toslink optical inputs and an asynchronous 44.1kHz to 192kHz 24bit USB input for use with computers (using a PLL based clock for low jitter signal recovery) which is isolated to prevent coupling of noise from the switch mode power supplies used in computers.
+Two Wolfson WM8742 DACs are used with a class A biased discrete output stage.

-As you’d expect from Audio Note this is a hugely entertaining convertor, brimming
+As you’d expect from Audio Note this is a hugely entertaining convertor, brimming with energy and involvement yet not lacking resolution, making it a tremendous addition to many systems -

-Audio Note DAC 0.1x Digital to Analogue Convertor: £1,125
+Audio Note DAC 0.1x Digital to Analogue Convertor: £POA at manufacturers request

 Audio Note DAC 2.1x

-Audio Note Dac 2.1x Digital to Analogue Convertor: £2,555
+Audio Note Dac 2.1x Digital to Analogue Convertor: £POA at manufacturers request

 Audio Note Dac 2.1x Signature